grimandgreedy/aria2tui/README.md

 ## Tips

  - See [the wiki](https://github.com/grimandgreedy/aria2tui/wiki), which covers basic usage.
- - Press '?' in aria2tui to see the help page which will list the available keybinds.
- - If you have problems starting aria2c, check that you have an aria2c config file at ~/.config/aria2/aria2.conf
+ - If you have problems starting aria2c, check that you have an aria2c config file at `~/.config/aria2/aria2.conf`

+### Keybinds
+ - Press `?` in aria2tui to see the help page which will list the available keybinds.
  - `Ctrl-l` will redraw the screen; useful if there are stray artifacts after dropping to the shell
+ - Switch between open aria2tui instances with `{` and `}`
  - Toggle the right-pane with `'` and cycle between right-pane views with `"`.
- - By default the cursor in aria2tui will track the highlighted download task--that is, if you are hovering over an active download which finishes and moves to the bottom of the list, then the cursor will remain on that task.
-This is usually what you want.
-However, sometimes you want to stay at a particular place in the download list--perhaps you want to remain at the top and watch the currently active downloads.
-To do this you can activate 'pin cursor' mode which will pin the cursor to an index rather than to a particular row.
+### Cursor Tracking and Auto-Refrsh

+#### Cursor Tracking Modes

+By default, the cursor follows the selected download task.
+If you're viewing an active download that completes and moves to the bottom of the list, the cursor moves with it.

+For scenarios where you want the cursor to stay at a fixed position (e.g., watching active downloads at the top), you can enable **pin cursor mode**:

-    - Press ` and type pc.
-This will toggle pin cursor mode.
+- Press `` ` `` and type `pc` to toggle pin cursor mode
-    - You can also press ~ to open the settings and then select the pin cursor option.
+- Alternatively, press `~` to open settings and select the pin cursor option
-      - Note: The pin symbol  will be shown in the footer to indicate the cursor tracking mode.
+- A pin symbol (📌) in the footer indicates which tracking mode is active

+#### Auto-Refresh Control

- - If you are performing bulk operations and the downloads are changing state rapidly--e.g., hundreds of images are changing from active/waiting to completed--it is recommended to **toggle the auto-refresh** option to ensure data integrity while selecting which downloads to operate upon.
+When performing bulk operations on rapidly changing downloads (e.g., hundreds of images transitioning from active/waiting to completed), it's recommended to **disable auto-refresh** to maintain data integrity during selection.
+To toggle auto-refresh:
-    - This can be done by either:
-      - exiting to the main menu ('q') and going to "View Downloads"; or
-      - Pressing ~ and toggling auto-refresh.
-    - Note: The refresh symbol  at the top right indicates that you are in auto-refresh mode.
+- Press `~` and toggle the auto-refresh option

 ## Important